stardist/augmend/Readme.md

 # Augme*nd*

-Augmentation library for 2d or 3d numpy arrays tailored towards the needs of microscopy images analysis.
+Augmentation library tailored towards the needs of microscopy images analysis.

+*Augmend*

+* provides a simple yet flexible augmentation pipeline without too many bells and whistles
+* supports 2D and 3D images
+* operates on numpy arrays and can interface with keras/tensorflow generators
+* offers optional GPU acceleration for compute intensive augmentions via OpenCL

 *Please note that this project is still experimental and the API might change anytime.*

 <!--- ![](imgs/augmerino.png) --->